 - Not to mention, one room in this fortress is styled like a large hall full of white platforms for Stretches, the circular blocks that Roto-discs usually orbit, and the candle props for Hot Foots ... even though none of these respective enemies are actually there.

 - One room in the World 5 Tower to get to the sky has absolutely nothing in it save the two pipes used to enter and exit the room, and two low-hanging lights in the background with unique sprites.
 No hidden block, no enemies, nothing.

 - Super Mario 64 has a few for those players who spend too much time on it.
-Most notably, there's a seemingly meaningless sign upstairs that tells you to "be quiet in the halls" and the description written on the castle outside that says "L is real 2401".
+Most notably, there's a seemingly meaningless sign upstairs that tells you to "be quiet in the halls" and one in the courtyard that was believed to say "L is real 2401".